 Toughness is a material’s ability to resist a sudden force or impact without snapping, breaking, or shattering.
 Softer steels or stainless steels are considered tough, because of its ability to stretch and bend, rather than break.

 Ideally, you want to use a harder material when designing a cutter blade because it increases tool life and wear resistance.
 However, using too hard of a blade material will cause the blade to be brittle and more likely to chip or break when heavy load, vibration, or shock is applied.
-In these instances, it would be better to select a material that is tough and has red hardness.

 There are several different coating options you can use on a cutting blade to prolong tool life.
 Generally, coatings are used when cutting tougher materials where excess heat may be generated.